dmitrdv123/janedoe/README.md

 disputable backlog:

+- api: if we fail to send email then it start to send it infinitely every time.
+We need to mark it as failed.
+Disputable since email should be send in any way.
+Later delivery can fail.
+But email server should work and we need to add one more time.
+But for improvement we can introduce max attempts
 - all: start to use bun instead of nodejs - https://bun.sh/guides.
 Since it should be much faster
 - account: payments - should add page num to url to be resistant to refreshing.
 From another side maybe we dont need to reload all that data since it can be heavy
 - account, protocol: move logic of withdrawEthTo to withdrawTo (protocol), remove useNativeTokenWithdraw (account), withdrawEthTo (protocol)